-As algae begins to grow within your swimming pool, don’t just allow it to continue to spread, clean it up!
+As algae begin to grow within your swimming pool, don’t just allow it to continue to spread, clean it up!
 Algae is one of the most common problems in swimming pools and isn’t healthy to have in your pool.
-It can grow on the walls or floor of the swimming pool but algae can be removed or avoided by following these few steps:
+Also, it can grow on the walls or floor of the swimming pool but algae can be removed or avoided by following a few steps.

 - Wipe off the floor and walls of the swimming pool on a regular basis.
 By doing this, it will help prevent an algae bloom or remove the